If you’re looking for a practical wedding weekend timeline and structure guide, start here!

 And that’s what makes it stick.
 And for many couples, this slower close to the weekend ends up being one of the most meaningful parts of the entire experience.

-A destination wedding gives you time.
+A destination wedding weekend feels layered.

-That’s the difference.
+That’s the difference people remember.